Elucidating the nature of axial-vector charm-antibottom tetraquark states: Numerical evaluations

 Under the above-mentioned requirements, the working windows of the supplementary parameters, as outlined in Table \ref{table}, are obtained.
 As can be seen from these results, the method satisfies the constraints.
 To enhance our predictions and for completeness, Fig.~\ref{figMsq} shows the variations in the derived magnetic moments of these states with regards to $\rm{M^2}$ and $\rm{s_0}$.
 As shown in the figure, the magnetic moments of these states show a relatively mild dependence on these supplementary variables.
 At this juncture, all criteria inherent to the QCD light-cone sum rules have been fulfilled, and we expect to make reliable predictions.

 The estimated magnetic moments of the $Z_{\bar b c}$ tetraquark states, which take into account the ambiguities inherent in the input quantities and the fluctuations in the $\rm{M^2}$ and $\rm{s_0}$ working regions, have been provided in Table~\ref{table}.
 Moreover, to enhance comprehension, we have provided the results of the magnetic moments, presented in conjunction with both their central values and the combined with errors, in Fig. \ref{figMsq1}.
+The uncertainties in our numerical results originate from the variations in the input parameters.
+The dominant sources are the continuum threshold $\mathrm{s_0}$ ($30\%$), the tetraquark residue ($20\%$), the tetraquark mass ($19\%$), and the quark masses ($12\%$).
+Smaller uncertainties arise from the parameters of the photon DAs ($7\%$), the Borel parameter $\mathrm{M^2}$ ($7\%$) and other inputs, such as various QCD condensates ($5\%$).

 In consideration of the findings yielded by this study, the following observations have been made: \begin{itemize}